Modeling Reachability Types with Logical Relations: Motivation

 The first function call typechecks as the arguments are separate and fresh relative to the partially applied function @borrow(x)@, but the second does not, as both the passed closure and the partially applied function reach @x@.

-\item \textbf{Self references to approximate reachable data for escaping values:} The type system uses self-references in function types, a concept borrowed from the DOT (Dependent Object Types) family of type systems~\cite{DBLP:conf/birthday/AminGORS16,DBLP:conf/oopsla/RompfA16}, to track any reachable value that escapes from its defining scope.
+\item \textbf{Self references to approximate reachable data for escaping values:} The type system uses \emph{self-references} in function types to track reachable values that escape from their defining scope.
+Our self references are similar to \texttt{this} pointers in OO languages, as formalized, \eg, in the DOT family of type systems~\cite{DBLP:conf/birthday/AminGORS16,DBLP:conf/oopsla/RompfA16}.

-Above, function @cell@ returns a closure that leaks the internal refence @c@.
+The above function @cell@ returns a closure that captures and leaks the internal reference @c@.
+Once the closure escapes its defining scope, the variable @c@ is no longer in scope, and thus cannot be mentioned in its type, as doing so would make the type meaningless to clients. \footnote{The return type can only mention what is in scope, and needs to avoid any variable names going out of scope.
+This is called the ``avoidance problem'' in the context of ML modules and other languages with restricted forms of dependent types (\eg, DOT~\cite{DBLP:conf/birthday/AminGORS16,DBLP:conf/oopsla/RompfA16}), where substitution is not always permitted.} Thus, we use self-references in its type instead.
 The escaping closure is a fresh value before being bound to @z@.
 Its return type uses a self-reference introduced by the $\mu$-notation (similar to DOT) to express that the returned value overlaps with the closure itself.
-This provides an abstract way of typing escaping closures that leak internal state, and allows us to track their interaction with the caller.
+Like @this@ pointers in OO languages, self-references provide a way to tie hidden internal data to an externally visible identity, allowing us to track it throughout the interaction with the caller.

 \item \textbf{Tracking effects:} Reachability qualifiers provide a capability to reason about effects.
 Specifically, a function's qualifier is as an upper bound on what the function can observe or modify from the context.
 Effects can be tracked even more precisely if the type system is extended with a reachability-sensitive effect system~\cite{DBLP:journals/pacmpl/BaoWBJHR21,oopsla23,oopsla23supplement}.
 This enables, \eg, distinguishing reads and writes on \emph{the same} store reference.
 In this paper, we focus on tracking store modifications as \emph{write effects}~(\secref{sec:effects}).
 This allows us to distinguish pure from effectful code.
 This distinction also provides additional precision for program equivalence~(\secref{sec:equiv}).
 Consider the following example, where variables @x@ and @y@ are aliased.